IBM-Cloud/ansible-collection-ibm/docs/ibm_scc_posture_scan_initiate_validation.rst

   end_time (False, str, None)
     The date on which a scan should stop running specified in UTC.

-  profile_id (True, str, None)
-    (Required for new resource) The unique ID of the profile.

   id (False, str, None)